 Things you should be careful with include unallocated accounts, pool accounts, ETFs, electronic silver / gold, and certificates (Perth Mint guaranteed certificates are better than the rest of the proxies listed earlier, but we would still suggest purchasing metals also in some other way in addition to these certificates to minimize the risk) and similar, when you cannot hold your silver / gold in your hand.
 Derivatives (mostly options) have their own uses, and are great for speculation, but we don't recommend using them when it comes to purchasing bullion products.
 Sure, it can be very convenient, but so is driving without a safety belt - it is simply prudent in both cases to take a little more effort.
 Besides, purchasing real, physical metals can be convenient too, given that you know where to buy.

 So, what are the consequences for silver and gold investors?
 This means purchasing precious metals only from trusted, reliable sources.
 If you want to know which sources we consider reliable, here’s a short list:

-- (we use it ourselves; it seems to be the most attractive electronic form for purchasing precious metals, as many people in the business have confirmed the authentication of the system.
-Disclaimer: we participate in GoldMoney's affiliate program which means that a small portion of GoldMoney's commission from your order will benefit us)
+- it seems to be the most attractive electronic form for purchasing precious metals, as many people in the business have confirmed the authentication of the system.
+Disclaimer: we participate in BullionVault's affiliate program which means that a small portion of BullionVault's commission from your order will benefit us) (

 - Central Fund of Canada (50/50 diversified physical gold and silver held securely for you.)
 The company trades under the symbol CEF.
 Visit www.centralfund.com for more details